Connecting on Education

 Welcome to the Connecting on Education website!
 I am Patricia Love, San Mateo County Board of Education Trustee representing Area 6.
 This site provides space for me to share information about the work of the Board of Education, my work as Trustee, and other education news.
 I am often asked, what does the County Board of Education do?
 I hope this site will answer that question.

-I also want to hear from you - what are you thinking about with respect to education?
+I also want to hear from you - what are your thoughts on education in San Mateo County?
 Do you have any questions or concerns?
-I will share what I am hearing on the site's Discussion page and address questions and comments I receive.
+I will share and address questions and comments I receive on this site's Discussion page.
 I am happy to connect individually as well.
 Please use this form to share your ideas, questions, or concerns with me.

 Next County Board of Education Meeting